MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/java-adapters/index.md

 [Getting familiar with IBM MobileFirst Platform Foundation Java Adapters](https://developer.ibm.com/mobilefirstplatform/2015/03/24/getting-familiar-ibm-mobilefirst-platform-foundation-java-adapter/)

-<span style="color:red">For examples of Java adapters communicating with an HTTP or SQL back end, see:</span>
+### For examples of Java adapters communicating with an HTTP or SQL back end, see: